 See also: How to protect your TikTok account

-This setting is TikTok’s way of showing the parents of young consumers that they are aware of TikTok’s ability to negatively influence a child.
+This setting is TikTok’s way of showing the parents of young consumers that they are aware of TikTok’s ability to influence a child negatively.
 As a parent, you need to have an account of your own before you do family pairing.
-As you do this with your teenager, make sure you explain why it is important.
+As you do this with your teenager, make sure you explain why it is essential.
 Use the following steps to activate it:

 - Open the app on your phone and log in using your details.
 Do the same using the teenagers’ phone.